capstone-engine/capstone/docs/cs_v6_release_guide.md

 **More code quality checks**

 - `clang-tidy` is now run on all files changed by a PR.
+- ASAN: All tests are now run with the address sanitizer enabled.
+This includes checking for leaks.

 **Instruction formats for PPC**